metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Reset-WinRM.md

 ## DESCRIPTION

-Reset-WinRM resets WinRM configuration to either system defaults or to previous settings that were exported by Export-WinRM.
+Reset-WinRM resets WinRM configuration to system defaults.
-In addition PS remoting is disabled or restored and reset to PowerShell defaults, default firewall rules are removed and WinRM service is stopped and disabled.
+PS remoting is disabled and WinRM service is reset to defaults, default firewall rules are disabled and WinRM service is stopped and set to manual.

 ## EXAMPLES